ntlind/tensorflow-gru-example/README.md

 * **Part 2.
 Optimizing Parameters & Forecasting Dish Subscribers** - Test parameter adjustments and create final forecasts for comparison against Professor Fader's 14.5% MAPE.

 ## Model Results
 Our ensembled GRU performs extremely well, consistently delivering a **< 7% out-of-sample MAPE** when forecasting over a similar time period.
+Based on these results, we'd prefer to use RNNs over the Weibull-Gamma when modeling time-series data with exogeneous covariates.

+Interestingly enough, our OOS MAPE is consistently below our IS MAPE (~6% vs. ~10%).
+This may be somewhat explained by the way in which we tuned our modeling parameters: by optimizing for OOS fit and not IS fit, we may have helped our model to ignore unhelpful noise in our training sample.
+More investigation is needed, but these results certainly look promising.
 ![Visual of Dual GRU Approach](http://i66.tinypic.com/2nqabz9.png)

 # Caveats
-* Can’t tell a story unable to answer additional quetsions
-*
+Though our machine learning algorithm seems to have bested Professor Fader's parametric models in this test, there are a few important caveats to this analysis that should be kept in mind:
+* **Parametric models are useful for more than just forecasting** - Our neural network won't answer the same important quetsions as a well-built parametric model (i.e., how heterogeneous is our customer base?)
+* **This analysis includes additional covariates** - Professor Fader inspired my use of the Seasonality and Recession indicators, but the other features mentioned above were not tested in his analysis.
+Though these new covariates *were* tested in our second in-class assignment (with a resulting 25% OOS MdAPE), it is difficult to directly compare Fader's original paper to this analysis.